Skip to the content.

 Voltage Regulators:

 Voltage regulators include a ZCD module and a phase control system which can be controlled in many ways.
-These are the best option, but complex to setup, wire and calibrate and require an additional 12V power supply.
+These are the best option: they are big and robust.
+But they require an additional module to control them with an ESP32.

-This is the option used in the Shelly Solar Router.
+This is the option and also what is used in the Shelly Solar Router.

 Heat Sink:

 It is best to take a vertical heat sink for heat dissipation.
-In case of the Robodyn 40A, you can install it vertically.
+In case of the RobotDyn 40A, you can install it vertically.

 Relays: Solid State Relay or Electromagnetic Relay ?